 Bishop Turgeon was responsible for directing religious communities, particularly the Ursulines of which he was the ecclesiastical superior for 19 years; he also was entrusted with much of the temporal administration of the church: the incorporation of parishes, building and repair of churches, and work with the government on legislation relating to religious matters.
 He won his case with the Propaganda in 1844 in the dispute concerning the accounts for the income of religious communities in Canada which Thavenet had rendered.
 He was conscious of the role of the church in public life and believed it should intervene in the solution of any problems facing the country where, in his view, the interests of religion were at stake.
 Thus in February 1838, in a petition he had the clergy sign, which was presented to the imperial parliament, he emphatically objected to the projected union of the two Canadas and asked that the constitution of 1791 be maintained.
 When the anti-union movement was organized at Quebec in January 1840, under the presidency of John Neilson* [see René-Édouard Caron*], he joined the clergy in signing a new petition, and personally canvassed for money to meet the expenses incurred in London by Vital Têtu, the bearer of the citizens’ address.

 His concern for the poor and underprivileged was so great that he rightly acquired the reputation of being an apostle of charity.
-After the cholera epidemics in 1832 and 1834, Quebec was laid waste by two conflagrations that levelled the faubourgs Saint-Roch and Saint-Jean.
-In 1847 typhus brought heavy casualties, then a new cholera epidemic struck in 1849.
+After the cholera epidemics in 1832 and 1834, Quebec was laid waste by two conflagrations that levelled the faubourgs of Saint-Roch and Saint-Jean.
+In 1847 typhus brought heavy casualties, and then a new cholera epidemic struck in 1849.
 The bishop spared neither energy nor money in the effort to meet the immense needs of the destitute and the orphans.
 His urgent appeals for charity never went unheeded.
 He was anxious also to provide the diocese with charitable organizations.
-Thus he supported in 1846 the timely initiative of Dr Joseph Painchaud*, founder of the Society of Saint-Vincent-de-Paul.
+Thus he supported in 1846 the timely initiative of Dr Joseph Painchaud*, founder of the Société Saint-Vincent-de-Paul at Quebec.
 He also helped to establish two religious communities.
-In 1849 he recruited the Sisters of Charity of the Hôpital Général de Montréal, who under the direction of Sister Marie-Anne-Marcelle Mallet* came to open a house for the care of orphans and the education of poor children.
+In 1849 he recruited the Sisters of Charity of the Hôpital Général de Montréal, who, under the direction of Sister Marie-Anne-Marcelle Mallet*, came to open a house for the care of orphans and the education of poor children.
 In 1850, with the assistance of Marie Fisbach*, he founded the Asile du Bon-Pasteur for the moral reformation of young girls.

 In the autumn of 1846, Bishop Bourget went to Rome to ask for the resignation of Bishop Signay, who in his opinion had totally failed to take up the duties of a metropolitan.
 Bishop Turgeon thought he could discern in the sharp reactions of Bishop Signay a suspicion of intrigue, which dismayed him so much that he sent a telegram to Bishop Bourget, urging him to ask Rome to accept his own resignation as coadjutor.
 There were no results from Bishop Bourget’s agitation.